 Pūniu River Care is growing trees and planting them along the awa to hold their whenua in place so their awa does not get choked up.
 Since beginning in 2015, they have planted over 330,000 ecosourced native trees which use local seeds.
-They have a target of reaching one million trees by 2021 we can do is help fix it.
-Be doctors.
-Be kaitiaki," said Sam Ingley, Team Leader.
+They have a target of reaching one million trees by 2021.